domarm-comat/crawlMp/README.md

 To achieve that, Crawler interface needs to be adopted.
 Just by implementing this interface, other Crawlers can be created and used with crawlMp manager.
 Resource Crawler is then used with CrawlWorker.
-Every crawler first enters entry point (link) and filter for hits and other links.
+Every crawler first enters entry point (link) and extract hits and links.
-Results of crawling are then stored in shared list.
+If specified, pipeline of actions is executed on every hit.
 By default, hits are collected in SIMPLE_MODE only and that's the fastest method to crawl as well.
 If other metadata related to hit is required, use MODE_EXTENDED.
-Other workers can pick up and follow link(s) from shared list.
+Other workers can pick up and follow link(s) from shared list asynchronously.

 # What is in the package #

 - Crawler interface
+- Action interface
-- File system Crawler with search capabilities
+- File system Crawler, Actions with search capabilities
 - scripts, providing easy access from command line

 # Installation #